MrQuarters1/VECTR-Modules/nftablesmodernization.md

 ### Reflection Question
 - Why did removing one rule stop the ping from working?

+- How does this demonstrate the importance of individual firewall rules?

 ## Step 8: Cleanup
 Remove the table to reset the environment.
 ```bash